 EARS DON’T HEAR WHAT’S SAID

-When words are spoken, they don’t get translated according to the Speaker’s meaning but according to the Listener’s existing neural circuits.
-In other words, sometimes what coaches hear is not exactly what’s been said.
-Yet to achieve excellence, it’s vital they do.
+The problem is that our ears don’t actually hear words.
+To make it worse, words don’t get translated according to the Speaker’s meaning but according to the Listener’s existing neural circuits.
+In other words, sometimes neither the coach nor the client hear exactly what’s been said.

-As I write in my book What?
-Did you really say what I think I heard? the problem lie in our brains.
-Words enter our ears as vibrations without meaning.
-They go on to become signals that eventually get dispatched to a ‘similar enough’ (the term used in neuroscience) circuits that have translated similar signals before.
+Here’s what happens.
+Words enter our ears as meaningless sound vibrations.
+After these are filtered (and some discarded!), our brain then sends them on to become signals that eventually get dispatched to a ‘similar enough’ (the term used in neuroscience) circuits that have translated similar signals before.
 And – this part is the most disturbing – where the signals don’t match up, our brains kindly discard the differences!

 Assumptions.
-If a coach has had somewhat similar discussions with other clients, or historic, unconscious, beliefs are touched that bring to mind questions or solutions they’ve used with others, coaches too often offer clients flawed or inadequate suggestions.
+If a coach has had somewhat similar discussions with other clients, or historic, unconscious, beliefs are touched that bring to mind questions or solutions they’ve used with others, coaches might offer clients flawed or inadequate suggestions.

 Habits.
-If a coach has a client base in one area – say, real estate, or leadership – s/he may unconsciously enter the conversation with many standard, automatic ways of handling similar situations and may miss the unique issues, patterns, and unspoken foundation that may hold the key to success.
+If a coach has a client base in one area – say, real estate, or leadership – s/he may unconsciously enter the conversation with automatic habits from handling similar situations and miss the unique issues, patterns, and unspoken foundation that may hold the key to success.

 WAYS TO HEAR MORE ACCURATELY

-One way to have choice as to when, whether, or how to avoid filtering out possibility, we can disassociate – go up on the ceiling and look down – and remove ourselves from any personal biases, assumptions, triggers or habits, enabling us to hear all that is meant (spoken or not).
+One way to avoid unwittingly misunderstanding or mishearing is to disassociate – go up on the ceiling and look down.
+This goes a long way to minimizing our personal biases, assumptions, triggers or habits, enabling us to hear what’s meant (spoken or not).

 For those unfamiliar with disassociation, try this: during a phone chat, put your legs up on the desk and push your body back against the chair, or stand up.
 For in-person discussions, stand up and/or walk around.
 [I have walked around rooms during Board meetings while consulting for Fortune 100 companies.
 They wanted excellence regardless of my physical comportment.]
 Both of those physical perspectives offer the physiology of choice and the ability to move outside of our instincts.
 Try it.